 If I do not follow these recommendations I understand that I may have unrealistic expectations.

-YOU ARE NOT A CANDIDATE FOR PERMANENT MAKEUP IF:
+YOU ,MAY NOT BE A CANDIDATE FOR PERMANENT MAKEUP IF:

-You have a heart condition, a pacemaker, or a defibrillator (No exceptions).
+You have a heart condition, a pacemaker, or a defibrillator, CONSULT YOUR PHYSICIAN.

 If you "keloid" scar you need to ask your doctor (raised scarring).